UCL/MPHY0026/doc/additional_resources.rst

 This page shows additional resources, that add to the overall experience of this course, but are not strictly necessary for summative assessment.

-Before making another list of resources relevant to Image Guided Interventions, first take a look at:
+Also, take a look at:

 ..
 [ZivYaniv] Ziv Yaniv's homepage: http://yanivresearch.info/